-Why were you and your team drawn to study the Ophiuchus galaxy cluster?
+Why were you drawn to study the Ophiuchus galaxy cluster?

 We decided to look at the Ophiuchus galaxy cluster following a paper published in 2016 by Norbert Werner et al that reported a mysterious, sharp-edged curve in the X-ray image of the cluster taken using NASA’s Chandra X-ray Observatory.

 The feature was in the hot intergalactic gas that fills the galaxy cluster, where the density of the gas dropped abruptly.